 Real estate investment trusts (REITs) are specialized investment vehicles that hold real estate-related assets.
 REITs are exempt from specific provisions of the Investment Company Act, which implies that they are not subject to prudential regulation, including leverage limits.
 A REIT may be a public company registered with the U.S. Securities and Exchange Commission or privately held.
 A public REIT may be listed on an exchange or be unlisted and have shares sold directly to investors by broker-dealers.
 As long as REITs distribute at least 90% of their taxable net income annually, they are exempt from federal corporate income tax.
 To the extent that such distributions are in the form of dividends, these profits are taxed at the shareholder's ordinary income tax rate and hence avoid double-taxation.
+There is evidence that this distribution and taxation structure is valued by investors and capitalized into share prices (e.g., Gentry, Kemsley, and Mayer 2003).
 The high level of mandatory dividend distributions implies that REITs fund growth by raising new (equity) capital, rather than through retained earnings.
-REITs generally specialize in either owning real estate assets or providing debt financing for them.
-Equity REITs own properties and typically focus on specific geographies and/or property types.
-By contrast, mortgage REITs invest in whole mortgage loans and/or mortgage-backed securities that are secured by residential and/or commercial properties.8